Location (via Chuchinka-Red Rocky FSR):

 Chuchinka-Red Rocky FSR North of Prince George British Columbia Canada

-3. And right after the railroad, there are a bunch of signs, with one of
+3. Right after the railroad, there are a bunch of signs, with one of

-them warning of 24/7 logging operation and requesting not to enter this
+them warning of a 24/7 logging operation, and requesting not to enter this

 road without a two-way radio communication device (Channel Frequency: